 If you cannot attend your appointment, please let us know as soon as possible so the slot can be given to someone else.
+This applies even if your appointment is a phone appointment.
 You can cancel by texting CANCEL in reply to your appointment reminder text or by calling the surgery.

 Missed appointments are a wasted resource and reduce the time available to patients.
-If you miss more than three appointments in a 12-month period without letting us know, this could result in your removal from our practice list.
+IMore than three appointments in a 12-month period ,without letting us know, could mean your removal from our practice list.

 If you arrive late but still within your appointment slot, we will do our best to see you.
 However, we may ask you to rebook to make sure that other patients are not delayed.